Quanzhou: Transport

+Airport

+Quanzhou Jinjiang International Airport is Quanzhou's sole airport, served by passenger flights within mainland China and other regional/international destinations throughout southeast Asia, including Hong Kong, Macau, Manila, Kuala Lumpur, Bangkok etc. Major airlines operated in JJN are Xiamen Air, Shenzhen Airlines and West Air.

 Railway

-Quanzhou has two kinds of railway service.
-The Zhangping–Quanzhou–Xiaocuo railway, a "conventional" rail line opened ca. 2001, connects several cargo stations within Quanzhou Prefecture with the interior of Fujian and the rest of the country.
-Until 2014, this line also had passenger service, with fairly slow passenger trains from Beijing, Wuhan, and other places throughout the country terminating at the Quanzhou East Railway Station, a few kilometers northeast of the center of the city.
+The Zhangping–Quanzhou–Xiaocuo railway connects several cargo stations within Quanzhou Prefecture with the interior of Fujian and the rest of the country.
+Until 2014 this line also had passenger service, with fairly slow passenger trains from Beijing.

+Passenger trains from China terminated at the Quanzhou East Railway Station, a few kilometers northeast of the center of the city.
 Passenger service on this line was terminated, and Quanzhou East railway station closed 9 December 2014.

-Since 2010, Quanzhou is served by the high-speed Fuzhou–Xiamen railway, part of the Hangzhou–Fuzhou–Shenzhen high-speed railway, which runs along China's southeastern sea coast.
+Since 2010, Quanzhou has been served by the high-speed Fuzhou–Xiamen railway, a part of the Hangzhou–Fuzhou–Shenzhen high-speed railway, which runs along China's southeastern sea coast.
 High-speed trains on this line stop at Quanzhou railway station (in Beifeng Subdistrict of Fengze District, some 10 miles north of Quanzhou city center) and Jinjiang railway station.
 Trains to Xiamen take under 45 minutes, making it a convenient weekend or day trip.
-By 2015, direct high-speed service has become available to a number of cities in the country's interior, from Beijing to Chongqing and Guiyang.
+By 2015, direct high-speed service was made available to a number of cities in the country's interior, from Beijing to Chongqing and Guiyang.

-Bus
+The Quanzhou–Xiamen–Zhangzhou Intercity Railway Line, as the name suggests, connecting the cities of Quanzhou, Xiamen, and Zhangzhou is currently conducting on-site surveys.

+Long-distance bus

 Long-distance bus services also run daily/nightly to Shenzhen and other major cities.
 Quanzhou bus station operated from 1990 to 2020.

 Colleges and universities

+Colleges and universities with Undergraduate education: